juliangruber/ploy/readme.markdown

 # ploy

-git deploy to this http router, hosting branches at subdomains
+git push at this http router and it will host your branches on subdomains

 # example